dev-mission/sf-civil-grand-jury/README.md

-# Full-Stack Starter
+# SF Civil Grand Jury App

-This repository contains a "starter" project for web application development in JavaScript.
+This repository contains the Code for San Francisco app for the San Francisco Civil Grand Jury project.

 ## Getting Started